-The accreditation scope should cover the components that make up the National Notification Service website, systems and processes.
-The scope would be as follows:
+The accreditation scope covers the components that make up the National Notification Service website, systems and processes, plus the extension to STT.
+The scope is:

-- Azure PaaS

-- NNS Citizen Application

-- NNS Clinical Application
+- Azure PaaS - NNS/STT Clinical Application

-Exclusions include the downstream components where NNS data is consumed these components are already covered by SSP accreditation of the Lenus system.
+Exclusions include the downstream components where data is consumed.

-- 2.6.2 Figure 1 shows an overview diagram of the system. - 2.6.3 All hosting of NNS is within Microsoft Azure Cloud the diagram in figure 1 shows components, data flow and security controls deployed within Azure.
+- 2.6.2 Figure 1 shows an overview diagram of the system. - 2.6.3 All hosting of STT is within Microsoft Azure Cloud.
+The diagram in figure 1 shows components, data flow and security controls deployed within Azure.
+Note that this diagram is based on NNS and shows all the elements of the NNS service but does not present STT explicitly; the STT functionality is within the 'Manage App' element of the diagram.